vishvAsa/notes/power/electricity/battery.md

 - Charge cycles: Current li-ion cell battery packs can last WAAAAAY longer than 500 charge cycles.
 Even towards the end of life, the battery itself does not stop functioning - just the charge capacity drops from 100% maybe 70-80%
 - Aging: Li-ion cells are affected more by calendar year than charge cycles.
 If you were to keep an EV for 5+ years and use it very very rarely (let's say 100 charge cycles in 5 years), you would still see the capacity drop due to calendar aging.
 - 70% SoC = the battery is currently operating at 70% of its capacity.

+## NiMH cells
+- Popular rechargeable batteries
+- When fast charging, NiMH has to be stopped earlier than NiCd to prevent damage.
+This means your NiCds will be safe on a NiMH charger, just not quite 100% charged when fast charging stops.

+## NiCd cells
+- Generally, NiCd cells can be charged with a NiMH charger.